layervault/ase.rb/README.md

 ## Notes

 * If the ASE file does not define a palette, and instead simply lists colors, ASE.rb will use `:default` as the palette name.
+* For now, when creating an ASE file, ASE.rb will always store colors as RGB.
+In the future, it will support writing more color types.

 ## Contributing